gallash/nlw-ignite-setup-habits/README.md

 Next up, we need to install React Native CLI.
 Do it by running `npx react-native init <nameOfYourApp>`.
 It will install react-native to your machine.

 So far, we should have these terminals opened:
-- react-native installation
 - studio.sh, running Android SDK
-- npm run android inside myapp/, running the expo bare workflow app

-Now, to continue the configuration of React Native, open up two terminals, inside the react app's directory (in this project, it is called `igniteApp`), and run (one command in each terminal):
+Now, to continue the configuration of React Native, open up two terminals inside the react app's directory (in this project, it is called `igniteApp`), and run (one command in each terminal):
-- npm start [in terminal 1]
+- npm start (in terminal 1)
-- npm run android [in terminal 2]
+- npm run android (in terminal 2, run this one alone when 'android/' is already created)

 #### Tips for when going to production